tzickel/justredis/README.md

 ### Exceptions

 ```
 ValueError - Will be thrown when an invalid input was given.
-Nothing will be sent to the server.
+Nothing will be sent to the server
-Error - Will be thrown when the server returned an error to a request.
+Error - Will be thrown when the server returned an error to a request
-PipelinedExceptions - Will be thrown when some of the pipeline failed.
+PipelinedExceptions - Will be thrown when some of the pipeline failed
-RedisError - Will be thrown when an internal logic error has happened.
+RedisError - Will be thrown when an internal logic error has happened
-    CommunicationError - An I/O error has occured.
+    CommunicationError - An I/O error has occured
-    ConnectionPoolError - The connection pool could not get a new connection.
+    ConnectionPoolError - The connection pool could not get a new connection
-    ProtocolError - Invalid input from the server.
+    ProtocolError - Invalid input from the server
+NoReplicaFound - An replica connection has been requested, but non has been found
+NoSentinelFound - No sentinel connection could be found to use the sentinel protocol
+NoEndpointFound - A specific endpoint that has been requested is not found
 ```

 ## Redis command replacements